wiremock/wiremock.org/_docs/resources/commercial-support.md

 ---
-layout: single
-title: Commercial Support
-meta_title: How to get WireMock commercial support with SLA
-description: Enterprise and commercial support and consulting options
+description: How to get WireMock enterprise and commercial support with SLA, training and consulting options
 ---

+# Commercial Support for WireMock

 WireMock is an open source project.
 In accordance with the [Apache License 2.0](https://github.com/wiremock/wiremock/blob/master/LICENSE.txt), in general there is no support or guarantees provided for it.
-You can get some assistance through WireMock community channels, and contribute to helping other users too.
+You can get some [community assistance](./community-support.md) through the WireMock community channels, and contribute to helping other users too.
 At the same time, there are vendors that provide commercial support for WireMock.